pskrillz/front-end-challenges/lesson-2/README.md

 # Lesson 2: CSS, Styling, and Layout

-Now that we understand HTML, Elements, and basic positioning, we can move on to
+Now that we understand HTML, Elements, and basic positioning, we can move on to working with CSS and styling/layout.

 ### Requirements